 Freelancers are never alone anyway.
 They tend to become part of a client's internal team, adding value wherever possible.
 They're focused on a smaller number of projects and can dedicate more of their time and energy to each of their clients.

 They won't be a small fish in a larger pond

 If your client isn't a huge global brand with millions to spend on their marketing, then they might not be a priority with an agency.
 It means if they need something done quickly, they'll be put at the back of a queue where they could be waiting for some time.

 With you, the freelancer, you can be available at the drop of a hat.
 You'll care more about keeping the client happy and treating them as the most important thing in the world.
 The client is your big fish, and you'll want to ensure they don't swim elsewhere.

 They won't be charged silly money for tiny little extras

 Two grand for a 10-minute job?
-Are you having a laugh?
 Agencies have overheads.
-Lots of them.
 They also want to make a profit.
-This means they'll be in the business of making money.
+It means they'll be in the business of making money.
 And your client might find that every little thing is going to set them back some serious wedge.

 As a freelancer, yes – you'll also want to make money.
 But you can afford to throw in the odd freebie and, more importantly, not take the piss and charge extortionate prices for any extra piece of work.
 You understand that in business, it's not always about trying to squeeze every last bit of cash out of a client – it's about loyalty, trust and building relationships that last.
 After all, winning new clients is more challenging than retaining existing ones.